MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policysettings.md

 |PostAuthenticationResetDelay|Yes|Yes|Yes|
 |PostAuthenticationActions|Yes|Yes|Yes|

-For the most part all settings can be administered via any policy management mechanism.
-The [LAPS CSP](/windows/client-management/mdm/laps-csp.md) has two exceptions to this.
-The LAPS CSP supports two settings not in the above table, ResetPassword and ResetPasswordStatus, and it doesn't support the ADBackupDSRMPassword setting (AD domain controllers are generally never managed via CSP).
+Almost all settings can be administered via any policy management mechanism.
+The [Windows LAPS CSP](/windows/client-management/mdm/laps-csp.md) has two exceptions to this rule.
+The LAPS CSP supports two settings not in the above table, ResetPassword and ResetPasswordStatus, and it doesn't support the ADBackupDSRMPassword setting (AD domain controllers are never managed via CSP).
 See the LAPS CSP documentation for more info.

 ## LAPS Group Policy